nuprl/MultiPL-E/index.md

 Now that you're done converting Python to your language of choice, we need to define how to evaluate the generated programs.
-As a reminder, one of the contributions of this benchmark suite is the ability to evalute the generated code and classify it as working or not working.
+As a reminder, one of the contributions of this benchmark suite is actually evaluating the generated code.
 Let's continue with the idea that we are adding Perl as a new language to our dataset.

-In `eval_pl.py` we are going to define a function, `eval_script`, with the following signature and imports:
+In `eval_pl.py` you should define a function, `eval_script`, with the following signature and imports:
 ```
 from pathlib import Path